 +1 if the Scientist is a Magic-User (or Specialist with 6/6 Tinker skill)

 Once the Creation is described the DM adds drawbacks.
 The drawback(s) must be worded in a way that uses half the word count of the Creation’s description (rounded up).
-This way, any Creation can be balanced by the DM.
+This way, any Creation can be balanced by the DM and encourages players not to be too verbose or overladen their Creation with features.
 Drawbacks shouldn't render an invention useless but should hinder or wrinkle its usage in a way unintended by its creator.
 An unimpeded doomsday device, like a death ray could massively throw off a campaign - a huge, slow-charging death ray would throw off a campaign slightly less and prove more interesting logistically.
 A smoke bomb with the description 'explodes into concealing smoke' doesn't need so much of a drawback, 'really stinks' would suffice.
 For the sake of evenness, all inventions must have DM attached drawbacks, be fair and consistent - don't annoy your players but don't let your game be thrown out of balance either.

 A simple example: